ndarville/wishlist/README.md

 Wishlist
 ========
 It used to be that I could just press a button in my browser, and a link would be added to my Pinterest board of wishes.
-Now, Pinterest track their users across the Web, and you can't give your friends and family a shareable link that doesn't require them to register a user on Pinterest.
+Now, Pinterest track their users across the Web, and you can’t give your friends and family a shareable link that doesn’t require them to register a user on Pinterest.

 With Wishlist, you can create your **own** well-designed overview of your wishes with eminently readable text and mobile support.
 Independent on the whims, motives, and business models of other websites.